 Hardwood is a stunning material that can be used just about anywhere in the home.
 We know hardwood isn’t always the cheapest option.
 However, it’s definitely worth the investment for a spectacular piece that was crafted with sustainability and style in mind.

-You never have to question quality when it comes to hardwood furniture, especially when it’s handcrafted by our experts from Revival Beds.
+You never have to question quality when it comes to hardwood bedroom furniture, especially when it’s handcrafted by our experts from Revival Beds.

 Truly Renewable Material

 A major advantage of sustainable timber is that it’s obviously a natural renewable material.
 Flat-packed, mass-produced pieces are often made in ways that are harmful to the environment.

 A tree can be grown to suitable harvest size in 25 to 80 years, while the raw materials for plastic, MDF and particleboard furniture are only renewed over a time period significant enough to be noted geologically.
 Which is infinitely longer than our lifetime.

 Sustainable timber has all the properties of regular timber but it’s much kinder to the environment.
 It’s one of our favourite materials to craft with - it champions strength and will last you a lifetime when treated with care.

 An occasional wax wouldn’t go amiss either to ensure its beauty is enhanced.

 Here at Revival Beds, we couldn’t think of any other material we’d rather use, but should you make the transition in your home?
 Absolutely.